‘Dancing On My Own’ singer Calum Scott says he’ll perform for Phillies if they win the World Series

 But much like the song did when Scott covered the original by Robyn, it got a second life this season with the Phillies.

 Scott laughed when he said he tried to keep up — rather, stay up — for the games, but the 5-hour time difference often made that impossible.
-Scott wakes up tagged on social media in videos that show Phillies singing and fans partying.
-Scott rattled off all the hashtags that pop up on his social feeds, #ringthebell, #redoctober, #dancingonmyown, that show Philly just having a blast to his song.
+Scott wakes up tagged on social media in videos that show Phillies players singing and fans partying.
+Scott rattled off all the hashtags that pop up on his social feeds — #ringthebell, #redoctober, #dancingonmyown — that show Philly just having a blast to his song.

 “I guess there are bars nearby, an Xfinity Live?
 They’re just in my DMs saying, ‘You’ve got to come play,’” he said.